Aleš Lamr: Life

 In 1971 he moved to Malá Strana and the following year he married textile artist Blanka Grebeňová.
-His son Řehoř (* 1973) is an entrepreneur, his sons Hanuš (* 1976) and Jan (* 1983) are artists.
+His son Řehoř (born 1973) is an entrepreneur, his sons Hanuš (born 1976) and Jan (born 1983) are artists.
 In 1978 he acquired a studio in Malá Strana and began to work on lithography in the lithography workshop of Jan Tůma.
 Later he also collaborated with lithographers M. Řehák, J. Lípa and J. Kejklíř.

-In 1975 he travelled to France and in 1979, in connection with his first foreign exhibition, to the United States, where he met Meda Mládková and visited galleries in New York and Washington, D.C..
+In 1975 he travelled to France and in 1979, in connection with his first foreign exhibition, to the United States, where he met Meda Mládková and visited galleries in New York and Washington, D.C.
 In the 1980s he travelled to France, the Netherlands and Germany.
 During the 1980s, he participated in various unofficial projects (Malostranské dvorky, Krabičky - Jazz Section, the private Kruh Gallery in Kostelec nad Černými lesy).
-Since 1982 he has collaborated as a designer with the Husa na provázku theatre in Brno (theatre events Mr. Třesky and Mr. Plesky, 1987, with Jaroslav Kořán, 20 years of Husa na provázku theatre).
+Beginning in 1982 he collaborated as a designer with the Husa na provázku theatre in Brno (theatre events Mr. Třesky and Mr. Plesky, 1987, with Jaroslav Kořán, 20 years of Husa na provázku theatre).

 At the time of the fall of the communist regime in November 1989, he created two posters (New Life, Happened on National Street).
 In the early 1990s, at the request of Václav Havel, he created several murals in the presidential office and in 1995 in his private villa.
-He collaborates with a number of architects (E. Zavadil, M. Rajniš, B. Dudař, J. Lábus) and has dozens of realizations in mural painting and ceramics (together with M. Neubert).
+He collaborated with a number of architects (E. Zavadil, M. Rajniš, B. Dudař, J. Lábus) and had dozens of realizations in mural painting and ceramics (together with M. Neubert).
 In 1992, he exhibited at the Seville Expo '92 (the Burning Bush exhibition, originally in the Emmaus Monastery) and in 1993, together with arch.
 P. Fuchs participated in the artistic design of the pavilion for Expo '93 in Taejŏn, South Korea.

 In 2002 he moved to a new studio in Hostivař.

-He is a member of the art department of the Umělecká beseda and between 1991 and 2013 he was a member of the Hollar Society.
-He lives and works in Prague and Petrovičky.
+Lamr was a member of the art department of the Umělecká beseda and between 1991 and 2013 he was a member of the Hollar Society.
+He lived and worked in Prague and Petrovičky.

+Lamr died on 16 February 2024, at the age of 80.